jasonkaye/libdlr/doc/index.rst

 Take a look at our recent preprint for an introduction to the library:

-- "libdlr: Efficient imaginary time calculations using the discrete Lehmann representation", Jason Kaye and Hugo U.R.
+- "libdlr: Efficient imaginary time calculations using the discrete Lehmann representation", Jason Kaye, Kun Chen, and Hugo U.R.
 Strand, `arXiv:2110.06765 <https://arxiv.org/abs/2110.06765>`_

 .. toctree::
    :maxdepth: 2